-- · If you are a close contact of someone with COVID-19 you do not need to isolate if you are symptom free - · You must contact your preceptor prior to returning to the placement site to let them know. - Closely monitor your symptoms, wear a face mask and immediately isolate and test should you begin to feel unwell.
+- · If you are a close contact of someone with COVID-19 you do not need to isolate if you are symptom free - · You must wear a face mask at all times when outside the home. - · You must contact your preceptor prior to returning to the placement site to let them know. - If your placement is in a hospital, you must return a negative COVID-19 test result before your first shift and every second day while you are working and are a close contact. - Closely monitor your symptoms, wear a face mask and immediately isolate and test should you begin to feel unwell.